Airport Development Plan

 The Airport Authority’s planning staff, acting under Board direction, is leading

-the ADP process with support from national consulting firms that have worked with
+the ADP process.
+They have support from national consulting firms that have worked

-the Airport Authority on complex initiatives such as the Regional Aviation Strategic
+with the Airport Authority on complex initiatives such as the Regional Aviation

-Plan.
-Additionally, the Airport Authority will engage both technical and community
+Strategic Plan.
+Additionally, the Airport Authority will engage both technical and

-stakeholders to obtain input throughout the four-year process – including airlines
+community stakeholders to obtain input throughout the four-year process – including

 What other improvements are currently under way or being planned for San Diego International Airport?